-A rather somber note on which to start, but thankfully the 84-year old actor is not speaking from experience.
-A British film icon, with two Academy Awards to his name, Caine remains a man in demand – and has starred in over 115 films and counting.
+It’s a rather somber note on which to start.
+But, thankfully, the 87-year old actor is not speaking from experience.
+A British film icon with two Academy Awards to his name, Caine is a man in demand to this day, having starred in over 120 films — and counting.

-Caine tells it like it is.
-After half a century of being on top — other than Jack Nicholson, Caine is the only actor to be nominated for an Oscar in every decade since the Sixties – it is this honesty and openness that has typified his career.
-Despite changing his name from Maurice Micklewhite in the early Fifties, Caine kept his distinctive working class cockney accent – and can credit much of his success to it.
+Blimey.
+Caine sure isn’t afraid to tell it like it is.
+But, after half a century of being on top — other than Jack Nicholson, Caine is the only actor to be nominated for an Oscar in the 60s, 70s, 80s, 90s and 00s — it is this honesty and openness that has typified his career.
+He may have changed his name from Maurice Micklewhite in the early 50s, stealing his moniker from the Humphrey Bogart film The Caine Mutiny, but the actor has kept his distinctive working class cockney accent all his life — and can credit much of his success to it.

 He didn’t.
-Instead, after nine years ‘slogging away in a little theatre out in the country’, Caine landed a West End role.
-On the first night, a director in the audience spotted him and cast him in 1964’s war epic Zulu.
+Instead, after nine years “slogging away in a little theatre out in the country”, Caine landed a West End role alongside Peter O’Toole in The Long and the Short and the Tall.
+On opening night, a director in the audience spotted him and cast him in 1964’s war epic Zulu.

-‘I never did theatre again,’ reveals Caine.
-‘In fact, I’ve never been tempted to return to the stage.’
+“I never did theatre again,” reveals Caine.
+“In fact, I’ve never even been tempted to return to the stage.”

 Instead, Caine counts many other artists and musicians among his close friends.
-Leslie Bricusse, a composer ‘who owned the discotheque Caine lived in when he was younger’ and photographer Terry O’Neil being two of the most prominent.
-When it comes to actors, a pair of Bonds make up Caine’s close circle – Roger Moore and Sean Connery.
+Leslie Bricusse, a composer “who owned the discotheque [Caine] lived in when he was younger” is his longest friend, as was the late, great photographer Terry O’Neill.
+When it comes to actors, Caine seemed to favour Bonds; Roger Moore was a close friend of Caine’s, and Sean Connery still is.

-‘We never disagree at all, and none of us have ever really asked anything of each other — but we’ve still all given.
+“We never disagree at all,” he continues, “and none of us have ever really asked anything of each other — but we’ve still all given.
 It’s not that you don’t do anything for each other, that’s not the key to lasting friendship — it’s that when you see something going wrong you volunteer before you’re asked.
-That’s the key.’
+That’s the key.”